Breastfeeding

 How Much Vitamin D is Needed Postpartum

-As in pregnancy, the amount of Vitamin D that a mama needs can depend on a number of factors, primarily current Vitamin D levels.
+As in pregnancy, the adequate amount of Vitamin D depends on a number of factors, primarily current Vitamin D levels.
 However, we have some general guidelines assuming that current Vitamin D levels are sufficient.
 Of course, if you aren’t sure what your levels are, you can request a test from your healthcare provider or order your own to take at home

 Existing research suggests that infants need 400 IU of Vitamin D per day.
 Infants can get this one of three ways:

-1. Direct supplementation: Infants can be supplemented directly with a Vitamin D3 drop in a bottle of expressed milk or formula, or on mama’s nipple prior to breastfeeding.
+1. Direct supplementation: Infants can be supplemented directly with a Vitamin D3 drop in a bottle of expressed milk or formula, or on the nipple prior to breastfeeding.

-2. Through mamas breast milk.
-Infants can obtain sufficient Vitamin D through breast milk only if mama is supplementing with at least 6,400 IU of Vitamin D daily herself.
+2. Through breast milk.
+Infants can obtain sufficient Vitamin D through breast milk only if you are supplementing with at least 6,400 IU of Vitamin D daily herself.
 Note, this amount was determined through a study that compared maternal Vitamin D supplementation at several different doses to infant Vitamin D supplementation at 400 IU.
-The study tracked maternal and infant Vitamin D levels at baseline, 4 months and 7 months and concluded that 6,400 IU was sufficient for both mama and baby.
+The study tracked maternal and infant Vitamin D levels at baseline, 4 months and 7 months and concluded that 6,400 IU was sufficient for both mother and baby.

-3. Through infant formula: Infant formula is already fortified with Vitamin D, so infants taking in at least 32 oz. of formula per day do not need additional supplementation.
-Infants taking in less than this (e.g., consuming a combination of breast milk and formula) should receive supplementation.
+3. Through infant formula: Infant formula is already fortified with Vitamin D, infants consuming 32 oz. of formula daily do not need additional supplementation.

 As we discussed in our comprehensive article on Vitamin D deficiency, the RDA for Vitamin D is woefully understated.
 A growing body of research suggests that an optimal dose of Vitamin D for women who are currently within a healthy range of blood Vitamin D levels is 4,000 IU daily (as compared to the current RDA of 600 IU).

-This recommendation remains the same in the Fourth Trimester and beyond so long as mama is supplementing baby with 400 IU directly.
-If not, mama needs at least 6,400 IU to cover needs for both herself and baby.
+This recommendation remains the same in the Fourth Trimester and beyond so long as you are supplementing baby with 400 IU directly.
+If not, you will need at least 6,400 IU to cover you and your baby's needs.

 So how do you know if you aren’t getting enough Vitamin D?
 Unfortunately, many women experience few symptoms, or the symptoms they experience can be easily explained by other life circumstances (like having a newborn).
 Fortunately, Vitamin D testing is relatively easy and affordable.
 We suggest requesting a test from your practitioner during and after pregnancy.
 If testing isn’t available through your practitioner, you can order an at home test.